tencent cloud

 Directions

 Step 1.
-Create an application
+Create an application in your TRTC console

 Step 2.
-Get your SDKAppId and SecretKey
+Get your application's SDKAppId and SecretKey

 Step 3.
-Download the sample code
+Download the project

 git clone https://github.com/LiteAVSDK/TRTC_ReactNative.git